-Most peripheral modules are equipped with a 10pole or a 18pole connector.
-This connector provides the electrical interface for the signaling and supply lines of the modules.

-The modules carry spring-clip connectors for interconnections and wiring.

-The spring-clip connector technology simplifies the wiring requirements for signaling and power cables.

-In contrast to screw terminal connections, spring-clip wiring is vibration proof.
-The assignment of the terminals is contained in the description of the respective modules.

-You may connect conductors with a diameter from 0.08mm up to 2.5mm (max.
-1.5mm for 18pole connectors).

-The following figure shows a module with a 10pole connector.
+2.6 Wiring

+Most of the periphery modules are equipped with a 10pin respectively 18pin connector.
+This connector provides the electrical interface for the signalling and supplies lines of the modules.
+Terminals with spring clamp technology are used for wiring.
+The spring clamp technology allows quick and easy connection of your signal and supply lines.
+In contrast to screw terminal connections this type of connection is vibration proof.
+The pin assignment of the periphery modules can be found in the description of the modules.
+You can use wires with a cross section of 0.08mm2 up to 2.5mm2 (up to 1.5mm2 for 18pin connectors).
+The figure shows a module with a 10pole connector:

-- [1] Locking lever
+- 1 Locking lever

-- [2] Pin no. at the module
+- 2 Pin no. at the module

-- [3] Pin no. at the connector
+- 3 Pin no. at the connector

-- [4] Wiring port
+- 4 Wiring port

-- [5] Opening for screwdriver
+- 5 Opening for screwdriver